electricbookworks/electric-book-workflow/guide/text/15-images.md

 If you are creating a [translation](70-translations.html#translations) in a subdirectory of `text`, and your images are in the parent book folder, you need to change the path to the images slightly.
 You have two options:

 1. Add another `../` for directory each level.
-So if your translation is in `book/text/fr/text`, you need to come up three levels before going into `book/images`.
-So your path is `../../../{{ site.image-set }}/filename.jpg`.
+So if your translation text is in `book/text/fr`, you need to come up three levels before going into `book/images`.
+So your path is `../../{{ site.image-set }}/filename.jpg`.
 2. Use the `{{ path-to-book-directory }}` metadata tag.
 At the top of your markdown file, add `{% include metadata %}`, so that you can use metadata variables in that file.
 Then instead of any `../`s, you use the tag: `{{ path-to-book-directory }}{{ site.image-set }}/filename.jpg`.

 Even if you're not in a translation folder, it's good practice to always use the `{{ path-to-book-directory }}` tag for maximum portability, if you don't mind having the `{% include metadata %}` tag at the top of your files.